 Receiving Email

-- Rule 23 If you receive an email containing sensitive personal data that has been sent over the Internet without any protection, inform the sender that they have taken a risk.
-Request that they protect their emails in future. - Rule 24 When you reply to an email containing personal or sensitive personal data do not use 'reply to all' unless everyone copied is authorised to receive it.
+Rule 23: If you receive an email containing sensitive personal data that has been sent over the Internet without any protection, inform the sender that they have taken a risk.
+Request that they protect their emails in future.